xdaichain/optimism-txs-batch-decoder/readme.md

 ```shell
 git clone https://github.com/SliceOfKekus/batch-decoder.git
 ```
-Next step is setting environment variables.
+Next step is setting environment variable.
 Set `MAINNET_URL` using any public network endpoints for mainnet in `.env.example` file and change it to `.env`.

 And now it's ready to use!